In a Rush? Sameday, Next Day & Weekend Delivery Available

 Every lifting job comes with its own set of requirements and should be approached with that in mind.
 For any lifting operation to be undertaken successfully, a risk analysis has to be undertaken to determine the most appropriate type of lifting equipment to be used.

-If you have a need to move heavy equipment and are unsure of your options, please call Universal Lifting Hire Services today, and let them take the strain of arranging your lift.
+If you have a need to move heavy equipment and are unsure of your options, please call Universal Lifting Hire Services today, and let us take the strain of arranging your lift.